59-year-old Mark Carney was appointed leader of The Liberals in Sunday. He succeeds Justin Trudeau, who has led the country since 2015.

 Election later this year

 General elections await Canada later this year, where the rival Conservative Party seems to have an advantage.
-But support for The Liberals has increased again as Canadians have rallied behind their leaders in response to Trump's policy and verbal attacks.
+But support for The Liberals has increased again as Canadians have rallied behind their leaders in response to Trump's policies and verbal attacks.

 Justin Trudeau announced his resignation in January, following growing discontent both internally in the party and among the Canadian population.